Scott Joplin: Later years and death

-By 1916, Joplin had developed tertiary syphilis, but more specifically it was likely neurosyphilis.
+By 1916, Joplin had developed tertiary syphilis, or, more specifically, neurosyphilis.
 On February 2, 1917, he was admitted to Manhattan State Hospital, a mental institution.
 The "King of Ragtime" died there on April 1 of syphilitic dementia at the age of 48 and was buried in a pauper's grave that remained unmarked for 57 years.
 His grave, located at St. Michael's Cemetery in East Elmhurst was finally given a marker in 1974, the year The Sting, which showcased his music, won Best Picture at the Oscars.